 96 Purchase St, Rye; 914.709.4229

 This spot may specialize in granola, but there are plenty of savory options to go around.
-The Buddha Bowl consists of warm quinoa, sautéed spinach, avocado, portobello mushrooms, tomato, and a soft egg with choice of dressing.
+The Power Bowl consists of warm quinoa, sautéed spinach, avocado, portobello mushrooms, tomato, and a soft egg with choice of dressing.
 For a twist, try ingredients over a bed of roasted cauliflower or sautéed kale.
-The Macro Bowl with beet hummus, sweet potato, goat cheese, and walnuts over sautéed kale with tahini vinaigrette has proven to be a fan favorite.
+Or if you want a creative take on a classic, try the Bar Caesar, which comes with shaved Brussels and cauliflower with a lemon-anchovy dressing and topped with a parmesan-rosemary granola.

 View this post on Instagram